walidelnozahy/auralize/README.md

 ## Known Limitations & Future Plans

-> **Note:** Unfortunately, Spotify has deprecated their audio analysis and audio features endpoints, which limited our ability to do deep music analysis.
+> **Note:** Unfortunately, Spotify has deprecated their audio analysis and audio features endpoints, which limited the ability to do deep music analysis.
 The current version relies more on track metadata and album artwork for generating visuals.

 ### Future Ideas 🚀